johnbywater/dcbdb/README.md

 - `Read`: Read events from the event store
 - `Append`: Append events to the event store
-- `Head`: Get the sequence position of the last recorded event
+- `Head`: Get the sequence number of the last recorded event

 The following sections detail the protocol defined in `umadb.proto`.